MG-Polo/Devops-DemoAnsible/README.md

 Look at the PFSense playbook and edit it to do portforwarding for port 80 and 443

 ## Webserver
-Now we can create a webserver.
+Now we can create a webserver.<br/>
-In the hosts file create a group for the webserver.
+In the hosts file create a group for the webserver. <br/>
 This can be Ubuntu server 1 or 2.
-Make a wise choice ;).
+Make a wise choice ;).<br/>

-If you edited the hosts file, you can inspect the webserver playbook.
+If you edited the hosts file, you can inspect the webserver playbook.<br/>
-Change what you need to change to make it work.
+Change what you need to change to make it work.<br/>